Frequently Asked Questions about the 1940 Census

 Q. If there is no name index, how can I locate people in the census?

 A. You can locate people by identifying the enumeration district in which they lived in 1940 and then browsing the census population schedules for that enumeration district.
-The National Archives has placed copies of the enumeration district maps and descriptions in NARA's Online Public Access catalog (OPA).
+The National Archives has placed copies of the enumeration district maps and descriptions in the National Archives Catalog.
 For more information go to How to Start Your 1940 Census Research